starfrost013/86box-nv3-docs/settings/display.rst

    * Can be 2 MB, 4 MB or 8 MB.
 8 MB is only compatible with Revision C, though.

 * **Model:** The Video BIOS to use.

+   .. warning:: The "STB Velocity 128 Ver.1.60" Video BIOS (dated 8 August 1997) has a bug that prevents the Windows 98 and ME CD-ROM startup menus from displaying correctly.
+This can be worked around by either mashing the down button or using a different VBIOS.
+Windows 95 is not affected.

    * Allows selection of a vendor.
 Provides a subsystem ID which will alter the reported card name in Windows, and may slightly change the card's splash screen in some cases.